About me

 How I work

 My approach is child-led, and with the use of verbal communication, creative materials and play children and adolescents can work through and express their feelings.
 By child-led I mean that the sessions are led by the child or young adult, at their pace and are tailored to each individual and their ability and needs.
-I do however draw from a number of therapeutic methods so my approach is integrative in nature and based around play, art, person-centred and CBT therapeutic techniques and psychodynamic thinking.
+I do however draw from a number of therapeutic methods so my approach is integrative in nature and based around play, art, person-centred and CBT therapeutic techniques and psychodynamic and systemic thinking.

 The space